Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 Causes, development and progression

 The most common cause of antidepressantAn antidepressant is a class of medication used to treat depression and other mood disorders.
-They work by altering the chemistry in the brain, particularly neurotransmitters like serotonin and dopamine. poisoning in dogs and cats is the accidentalAccidental means random or unintentional and refers to events or exposures that are not deliberate, such as the accidental swallowing of foreign objects or toxins by dogs and cats. ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of medication left open or dropped.
-Dogs, who often mistake medication for treats, are particularly at risk.
-While cats are less frequently affected, they often react more sensitively due to their unique metabolism.
+They work by altering the chemistry in the brain, particularly neurotransmitters like serotonin and dopamine. poisoning in dogs and cats is accidentalAccidental means random or unintentional and refers to events or exposures that are not deliberate, such as the accidental swallowing of foreign objects or toxins by dogs and cats. ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of medication that was left out in the open or dropped.
+Dogs in particular, who often mistake medication for treats, are at high risk.
+Cats are less commonly affected, but due to their unique metabolism they often react more sensitively.

 Mechanism of action